-- a.
-Boundaries and dimensions of the site including location of the proposed fence, with gate openings, offsets, splay corners and returns relative to boundaries and existing structures on the site. - b.
-Location and dimensions of any easements. - c.
-North point. - d.
-Location of vehicular crossings including obstructions such as power poles and gully pits. - e.
-Location of existing vegetation including trees having a girth in excess of 300mm. - f.
-Proposed landscaping including species and projected height at maturity.
-A layout of proposed drainage lines, where necessary.
-Foreshore Building Line, if applicable.
+- (a) Boundaries and dimensions of the site including location of the proposed fence, with gate openings, offsets, splay corners and returns relative to boundaries and existing structures on the site. - (b) Location and dimensions of any easements. - (c) North point. - (d) Location of vehicular crossings including obstructions such as power poles and gully pits. - (e) Location of existing vegetation including trees having a girth in excess of 300mm. - (f) Proposed landscaping including species and projected height at maturity. - (g) A layout of proposed drainage lines, where necessary.